-The app is helpful especially for those who would like to pay just the right amount equivalent to their miles rather than bargaining with taxi drivers to use the meter.
+The app is helpful, especially for those who would like to pay the right amount equivalent to their miles rather than bargaining with taxi drivers to use the meter.

 You can be sure that both Uber and taxi rides can be hailed in the wee hours.
 It all depends on your Costa Rica location, of course.

 So… is Uber or taxi the better option?
 Do you really have to choose?

 I suggest you make the most out of both options and use them to your advantage.
 It will be great, though, if Uber and the government finally settle all legalities soon.